 Lorna deBlicquy, was born in Blyth, Ont., and decided she wanted to learn to fly at the age of 14.
 She soloed at 15 in a J-3 Cub at the Atlas Aviation Flying School in Ottawa.
-Lorna also took up skydiving and at the age of 16 and was the first female in Canada to make a parachute jump!
-And the youngest!
+Lorna also took up skydiving and with her parachute jump with the Ottawa Parachute Club in 1947, the fifteen year old became the youngest female Canadian to skydive.

 The original private flying licence test was: five circuits (with a ground observer) landing within a car length.
 Fifty feet, no power, no brakes.
 Climb to 3,000 feet, a three-turn spin to the left and to the right, then another spot landing.
 The examiner was in a car “safely” watching from the ground.